BartoszPrzy/Celsius-fahrenheit/README.md

 #Celsius to fahrenheit

 ## General information
-This is a simple web application that allows users to convert temperatures between Celsius andFahrenheit.
+This is a simple web application that allows users to convert temperatures between Celsius and Fahrenheit.

 ## Technologies
 * HTML